aptise/peter_sslers/README.md

 An extended test suite ensures the primary and fallback systems work.

+## "autocert" functionality

+The system has two endpoints that can quickly provide single domain certificates

+* `/api/domain/certificate-if-needed` will instantiate a certificate request if needed, or serve existing data. this is designed for programmatic access and offers full control.

+* `/api/domain/autocert` will instantiate a certificate request if needed, or serve existing data. this is designed for automatically handling the certificate process from nginx, has some throttle protections, and relies on system default values

 ## Certificates and Certificate Requests

 This handles several types of certificate requests